Sune Andersson (footballer, born 1898)

 Sune Andersson (21 April 1898 — 8 March 1981) was a Swedish footballer and ice hockey player.
 As a footballer, he made three appearances for Sweden and three Allsvenskan appearances for Djurgårdens IF.
 Andersson appeared in the 1919 Svenska Mästerskapet Final for Djurgården, which they lost to GAIS.

-As an ice hockey player, Sune Andersson was part of Djurgårdens IF's Swedish national ice hockey champions' team of 1926.
+As an ice hockey player, Sune Andersson was part of Djurgårdens IF's Swedish national ice hockey championship-winning team of 1926.